soumitra74/zuzu-poc/README.md

 ### Set up DB

-Create hotel_reviews db in postgres as user zuzu as owner.
+Create hotel_reviews db in postgres with user zuzu as owner.
 Run the following commands from db/init folder:

 ```